GerritCodeReview/plugins_batch/src/main/resources/Documentation/about.md

 updates are not reviewable in the Gerrit UI, but they are downloadable as git refs.
-The @PLUGIN@ update service provides the tools to build these refs by merging changes to temporary "snapshot" refs, which can then be tested.
-The intent is to make the same exact (same git SHA1s) updates testable across potentially many machines.
+The @PLUGIN@ update service provides the tools to build these refs by merging changes to temporary "snapshot" refs, which can then be tested and finally "submitted" as a "unit" if desired.
+The intent is to make the same exact (same git SHA1s) updates testable across potentially many machines, and to apply those exact SHA1s to the final destination refs on batch submittal.

 Creating Batches
 ----------------